Network-Karan/Snake-game-but-your-the-apple-/README.md

-snake game... but you're the food 🍎
+Snake game... but you're the food 🍎
 Reverse Snake Game inspired by reverse thinking and by 🍎